-Internet cafes are located in hotels and Telephone Centers.
+Internet cafes and Telephone Centers are located in all hotels.

 All hotels in Cayo Santa Maria offer internet access, computer rooms are located in the lobby area.
-You need to purchase Internet Nauta Card for CUC$ 1 valid for 30 minutes or CUC$ 2 for 60 minutes.
+You need to purchase Internet Nauta Card for CUC$ 1 valid for 60 minutes.

-On these cards are usario - user ID and contresena - password that you need to sign-in.
+On the card is usario - user ID and contresena - password, that you need to sign-in.

-When you connect to the access point your browser should open and prompt you for the username and password on the card and give you a usage monitor.
+When you connect to WiFi access point your browser should open and prompt you to enter the user numbers and password.